See historic events for any day of the year by entering the date below. Why not try your birthday?

 Pioneering heart surgeon Brian Barratt-Boyes performed the surgery using a heart-lung bypass machine.
 The procedure, at Green Lane Hospital in Auckland, was performed on an 11-year-old girl with a hole in her heart.

 The Melrose Heart Lung machine had been developed at the Postgraduate Medical School at Hammersmith, London, in the early 1950s.
-Barratt-Boyes persuaded the Auckland Hospital Board to spend the £3000 (approximately $130,000 in 2011) needed to purchase the machine.
+Barratt-Boyes persuaded the Auckland Hospital Board to spend £3000 (more than $130,000 in 2015) to purchase the machine.
 It arrived at Green Lane with a number of parts missing and in need of significant alteration.
-Kiwi ingenuity stepped in.
+Kiwi ingenuity saved the day.
 Alfred Melville of the Auckland Industrial Development Laboratory manufactured the parts required and made the machine fully functional.
-The machine was able to bypass the patient’s heart for 25 minutes.
+It was able to bypass the patient’s heart for 25 minutes.

 Barratt-Boyes and his medical team at Green Lane established an international reputation for their work.
 He pioneered new surgical techniques to replace defective heart valves and found new ways to treat babies born with heart defects.
 Many of the techniques he developed became common practice worldwide.